Food Wars!: Shokugeki no Soma: Anime

 A fifth and last season entitled Food Wars!
 Shokugeki no Soma: The Fifth Plate (食戟のソーマ 五ノ皿, Shokugeki no Sōma: Go no Sara) aired from April 11 to September 26, 2020.
 The opening theme is "Last Chapter" by Nano Ripe, while the ending theme song is "Crossing Road" by Mai Fuchigami.
 On April 17, 2020, it was announced that after the second episode, the remaining episodes of season would be delayed until further notice due to the effects of the COVID-19 pandemic.
-In late May 2020, it was announced that weekly new episodes will resume on July 18 after Japanese TV stations reran the first two episodes on July 4 and July 11.
+In late May 2020, it was announced that weekly new episodes would resume on July 18 after Japanese TV stations reran the first two episodes on July 4 and July 11.

-In the United States, the series premiered on Adult Swim's Toonami programming block on July 7, 2019.
+In the United States, the series aired the English dub on Adult Swim's Toonami programming block from July 7, 2019, to June 18, 2023.

 Video games

 Two games released in Japan were produced.
 Food Wars!
 Shokugeki no Soma: The Ultimate Recipe (食戟のソーマ 最饗のレシピ, Shokugeki no Soma: Saikyō no Recipe) is a mobile game published by Bandai Namco Entertainment.
 The game was released for iOS and Android on August 17, 2015.